-5. Winglets
+5. Winglets Background & Introduction

-Background & Introduction: To evaluate the impact of different winglet designs on the wingtip vortices, Particle Image Velocimetry (PIV) was performed using the water tunnel in the MAE building.
-The goal of this experiment was to find the optimal winglet configuration in both shape and winglet cant angle to improve the aerodynamic efficiency of the SPARC aircraft. (list of winglet designs in appendix J).
+To evaluate the impact of different winglet designs on the wingtip vortices, Particle Image Velocimetry (PIV) was performed using the water tunnel in the MAE building.
+The goal of this experiment was to find the optimal winglet configuration in both shape and winglet cant angle to improve the aerodynamic efficiency of SPARC. (list of winglet designs in appendix J).